norbert-s/spring-boot-issuetracker/README.md

 The app is unit/integration/db integration tested, tested with mockMvc and the real endpoints are also tested.

+these test can be run by "mvn test -Dgroups=sanity"

 The app is also dockerized.